Back

 What's Next

-The same 3D reconstruction that produces these instance labels and heights contains the geometry needed for diameter, taper, and crown structure — and we're working toward extracting all of it.
+The same 3D reconstruction that produces these instance labels and heights also contains the geometry needed for diameter, taper, and crown structure — and we're working toward extracting all of it.

 michael@coolant.earth · Schedule a call